 Students are required to attend all classes beginning with the first scheduled class meeting.
 Students who do not attend the first class meeting are subject to removal from the class at the discretion of the instructor.
 To ensure accuracy of registration records, students are responsible for verifying their registration each term and submitting an official drop form for all classes not attended.
-Students unable to attend due to circumstances beyond their control must notify the Dean of Student Affairs or the instructor prior to the first day of classes.
+Students unable to attend due to circumstances beyond their control must notify the Dean of Arts and Science or the instructor prior to the first day of classes.

 Class standing is determined by the number of semester hours successfully completed.

 30 semester hours